VladimirKomov/scraping_app/README.md

-# Kroger API Data Scraper
+# API Data Scraper

-This project is designed to fetch product data from the Kroger API and store it in a MongoDB database.
-It utilizes authentication via the Kroger API and dynamically creates collections for each store's products.
+This project is designed to fetch product data from the API and store it in a MongoDB database.
+It utilizes authentication via the API and dynamically creates collections for each store's products.

 ## Features
-- Fetches product data from Kroger API using search terms.
+- Fetches product data from API using search terms.
 - Stores product data in MongoDB with collections dynamically created per store.
 - Uses pagination to retrieve all available products efficiently.
 - Runs with MongoDB inside a Docker container for easy setup.